Those tricky commissioner candidates in full

 Although Wojciechowski was not that exposed politically in the recent judicial measures taken by the Polish Law and Justice government, which triggered the Article 7 sanctions procedure by the commission, concerns over the Polish rule of law could also shed an unfavourable light on him.

 Romania's candidate, Rovana Plumb, is an MEP from the ruling PSD party.
-She had been loyal to former PSD leader Liviu Dragnea, who is in jail over a corruption case.
+She had been loyal to former PSD leader Liviu Dragnea, who is in jail over a corruption case and Romania's anti-corruption agency (DNA) opened another case against him on EU funds.

-As former EU funds minister, she herself was a suspect in 2017 in a case by Romania's anti-corruption agency (DNA) but avoided investigation because MPs voted to keep her immunity.
+As former EU funds minister, she herself was a suspect in 2017 in a case by DNA but avoided investigation because MPs voted to keep her immunity.

 Plumb could also face heavy criticism from the centre-right MEPs of the European People's Party, who are keen to show that not only their member, Fidesz, has a rule of law issue.